yairm210/Unciv/Uniques.md

 These can be strung together with ", " between them, for example: "+2 Production, +3 Food".

+A full example would be, for the "[stats] from every [buildingName]" unique:

+"[+1 Culture, +1 Gold] from every [Baracks]"

 #### tileFilter

+TileFilters are split up into two parts: terrainFilters and improvementFilters.
+TerrainFilters only check if the tile itself has certain charactaristics, while the improvementFilters only checks the improvement on a tile.
+Using the tileFilter itself will check both of these.

-tilefilters allow us to specify tiles according to a number of different aspects:
+terrainFilters allow us to specify tiles according to a number of different aspects:

 - Base terrain
 - Terrain features
 - Base terrain uniques
 - Terrain feature uniques
-- Tile improvements
 - Resource
 - "Water", "Land"
 - "River" (as in all 'river on tile' contexts, it means 'adjacent to a river on at least on side')